 The Condensed Consolidated Financial Statements include the accounts of the Company and its wholly owned subsidiaries.
-The Company operates independently and through four wholly owned subsidiaries: (i) Bio Blue Bird; (ii) PharmaCyte Biotech Europe Limited; (iii) PharmaCyte Biotech Australia Pty.
-Ltd.; and (iv) Viridis Biotech, Inc. and are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") and the Rules and Regulations of the Commission.
+The Company operates independently and through four wholly owned subsidiaries: (i) PharmaCyte Biotech Europe Limited; (ii) PharmaCyte Biotech Australia Pty.
+Ltd.; and (iii) Viridis Biotech, Inc. and are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") and the Rules and Regulations of the Commission.
 Upon consolidation, intercompany balances and transactions are eliminated.
-The Company's 14.3% investment in SG Austria is presented on the cost method of accounting.
+The Company's 14.3% investment in SG Austria is presented using the measurement alternative allowed under ASC 325 Investments for investments with no readily determinable fair value.
 In March 2023, Bio Blue Bird was liquidated and was de-consolidated in these consolidated financial statements.